Dilwale Dulhania Le Jayenge: Production

-Origin and scripting
+Development

-Aditya Chopra assisted his father, director and producer Yash Chopra, during the making of Chandni (1989), Lamhe (1991) and Darr (1993).
-During this time, Aditya wrote several of his own scripts, including one he assumed would be his first film, but eventually became his second, Mohabbatein (2000).
+After assisting his father, director and producer Yash Chopra, during the making of Chandni (1989), Lamhe (1991) and Darr (1993), Aditya Chopra wrote several of his own scripts, including one he assumed to be his first film, but eventually became his second, Mohabbatein (2000).
 For three years, he worked on the story that would become Dilwale Dulhania Le Jayenge before approaching his father to direct it.
-Yash did not want to and tried to persuade Aditya to do it himself.
+Yash declined and persuaded Aditya to direct it himself.
 As they were discussing ideas for the script, Aditya conceived the notion that Raj would seek permission for marriage from Simran's stern father, rather than eloping with her.
 He then became excited about the possibility of directing the film himself.
 After his mother, the playback singer Pamela Chopra, agreed that the idea was sound, he decided to make this his directorial debut.
 Aditya wanted to make a wholesome film that people could watch repeatedly.
 He wanted to diverge from the typical plot line of the time, in which lovers run away when their parents object, and show that if their love was strong enough, the parents would eventually understand.

 In May 1994, Aditya read the first draft of the script to several members of the Yash Raj Films production team assigned to work with him, including a cinematographer, an art director, and a dialogue writer.
 They were not impressed, but Aditya held fast to his ideas.
 He was given total editorial control by his father, the producer, and made the film according to his own tastes and sensibilities.
-Aditya struggled with both the dialogue writer Javed Siddiqui and the song lyricist Anand Bakshi to develop words that were "young-sounding".
+Aditya struggled with both the dialogue writer Javed Siddiqui and the lyricist Anand Bakshi to develop words that were "young-sounding".
 There were personal clashes over writing credits on the final script.
 Pamela's friend Honey Irani believed she deserved a writing credit that she did not receive, and Siddiqui believed Aditya did not deserve partial credit for the dialogue.
-After Dilwale Dulhania Le Jayenge, neither of them ever worked with Yash Raj Films again.
+After Dilwale Dulhania Le Jayenge, neither of them ever worked with the company again.
 After approving the script, Yash was consulted about the songs, but mostly left the creative process to his son, and has firmly denied that he was a ghost director on the project.
 He did not shoot a single frame, and did not even view some portions of the film until it was nearly completed.